justyden/Store_Trend_KNN/README.md

 Parameter tuning is a critical aspect of optimizing the KNN model.
 The selection of the optimal number of neighbors (K) is crucial for the model's accuracy.
 A systematic approach, such as cross-validation, is employed to iterate through various K values and identify the configuration that yields the best results.

 #### Evaluation Metrics
 The performance of the model is evaluated using several metrics, including accuracy, precision, recall, and F1-score.
 Accuracy provides an overall measure of the model's correctness, while precision and recall offer insights into the model's ability to predict positive instances correctly and capture all positive instances, respectively.
-The F1-score combines precision and recall, providing a balanced assessment of the model's performance.
+The F1 score combines precision and recall, providing a balanced assessment of the model's performance.

-#### Results (Tables/Graphs)
+#### Results (Tables and Graphs)
 The results of the experiments are presented in the form of tables and graphs.
 A confusion matrix is generated to visualize the model's performance in predicting city preferences and associated profits.
 Additionally, graphical representations, such as ROC curves, provide insights into the trade-off between true positive and false positive rates.

 #### Analysis of the Results